Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

 Overnight Trips

 You'll need a car and 1-4 hours to reach these popular destinations.
 We recommend that you plan to spend at least one night at any of these, but it is possible to make a day trip of the closest ones.
-Fabian can arrange hotels in whatever price range you prefer, and can arrange private or semi-private transportation if you wish.
+We can suggest hotels in whatever price range you prefer, plus private or semi-private transportation.
 These overnight trips are listed roughly in order of their distance from Casa Cielo.
 Entrance fees apply to most sights.
-The Costa Rica travel books at Casa Cielo provide further details.
-We've added these destinations to our loaner GPS for your convenience.
-We'll hold your suite at Casa Cielo for half-price (two nights maximum, paid in advance) while you are away on an overnight trip.
+Travel guides at Casa Cielo provide further details.

 Getting Around Costa Rica / Maps and Directions